 Some of the comments made by Peeriosity members related to this poll include the following:

-Manufacturing Member – It’s really a combination of the strong leadership and proven results, but I prioritize the first slightly higher.
+Manufacturing Member – It’s really a combination of strong leadership and proven results, but I prioritize the first slightly higher.

 Retail Member – All about understanding your stakeholders and speaking in terms of their priorities.